Albert Luque: Managerial career

 On 29 April 2019, Luque joined president Luis Rubiales' staff at the Royal Spanish Football Federation.
 In December 2022, he was appointed as its sporting director in place of José Francisco Molina, following a last-16 elimination at the 2022 World Cup.

+In 2023, Luque was named as a defendant in the Rubiales affair case, as he was accused of being among those who coerce Jenni Hermoso to reduce her pressure on Rubiales following the controversial kiss she received from Rubiales after winning the 2023 Women's World Cup.
+Although he was not part of the coaching staff, it was determined that he sought to reduce pressure on Rubiales and his status in the case would be upgraded from witness to suspect on 27 September.
+Despite his denial, evidence was shown that he used his WhatsApp account to try to get a friend of the player to convince her to reduce pressure on the chairman.

 Personal life

 In November 2006, while driving to Newcastle International Airport for a UEFA Cup game away to Eintracht Frankfurt, Luque pulled his Porsche Cayenne over due to a puncture.
 Shortly after he got out the car to make a telephone call, the empty vehicle was struck by a lorry and destroyed.
 He managed to get a flight to Germany and played in the match.